realyze/pr-train/README.md

 Just run `git pr-train` in your working dir when you're on any branch that belongs to a PR train.
 You don't have to be on branch 1.
 Use `-r/--rebase` option if you'd like to rebase branches rather than merge.

 `git pr-train -p` will also push your updated changes to remote `origin` (configurable via `--remote` option).

+### Automagically creating GitHub PRs
+**Pre-requisite**: Create a `${HOME}/.pr-train` file with a single line which is your GH access token (you can create one [here](https://github.com/settings/tokens)).

+Pass `--create-prs` to create GH PRs with a "content table" section.
+PR titles are taken from the commit message titles of each branch HEAD.
+You'll be promted before the PRs are created.
+Please note that re-running with `--create-prs` will update the existing PRs.
+So you might not want to do that.